In a nutshell

-• Top family-friendly attractions in Lisbon include the Science Museum, the Oceanarium, and the cable car in Parque das Nações.
+- Our favorite things to do in Lisbon with kids are the Science Museum, the Oceanarium and the cable car in Parque das Nações.

 The locals are incredibly welcoming to children, and there are so many cool things to see and do that will have all kids excited – from toddlers to teenagers.

-In this article, we’ll share our best tips and favorite activities for exploring Lisbon with kids.
+In this article, we share our best tips and itinerary for things to do in Lisbon with kids.

 Martinhal Lisbon Chiado